steveonly2/Aegis-Screenshot-Assitor/README.md

 CUSTOMIZABLE WINDOW WHICH SHOULD BE USED TO TAKE THE SCREENSHOT OF.

-Made using pywin32 library and tkinter and some inbuilt and common modules
+Made using pywin32 library and Customtkinter and some inbuilt and common modules

 Credits to steveonly2 (Main Dev), Pyt (Dev)